Wheat hits multi-year highs on global supply worries - Up News Info

 Article content

-CHICAGO — U.S. wheat futures hit their highest in nearly nine years on Thursday and European wheat futures climbed to a 13-1/2 year peak, boosted by concern that exportable global supplies could tighten further, analysts said.
+CHICAGO — U.S. wheat futures hit their highest price in nearly nine years on Thursday and European wheat futures climbed to a 14-year peak, boosted by concern that exportable global supplies could tighten further, analysts said.

-Soybeans followed wheat higher.
-But corn futures were flat to weaker in a choppy session as traders weighed firm U.S. cash markets against a stronger dollar and uncertain export demand from China.
+Soybeans followed wheat higher, while corn futures ended narrowly mixed after a choppy session as traders weighed firm U.S. cash markets against a stronger dollar and uncertain export demand from China.

 Article content

-Wheat set the tone as March milling wheat on Paris-based Euronext reached 296 euros per tonne, the highest since February 2008, and front-month December reached 300.50 euros.
+Wheat set the tone as March milling wheat on Paris-based Euronext reached 296 euros per tonne, the highest price on a chart of the second-month contract since September 2007, and front-month December reached 300.50 euros.

 “The EU is getting to a spot where it can’t export a lot of new wheat.
 So Paris has pushed to a new record high,” said Dan Basse, president of AgResource Co in Chicago.

 Support also stemmed from the prospect that Russia, the world’s top wheat supplier, could curb exports.
-Russia may change the way it calculates grain export taxes if prices rise further, Agriculture Minister Dmitry Patrushev said.
+The country may change the way it calculates grain export taxes if prices rise further, Agriculture Minister Dmitry Patrushev said.
 Russia also plans to set export quotas for the first half of 2022.

 Article content

-Meanwhile, Brazil cleared imports of flour from Argentina made with genetically modified https://www.reuters.com/article/brazil-wheat-gmo-idCNL1N2S21AR wheat, though sales of the new variety are unlikely to be soon given uncertainty about broader global acceptance and opposition from a powerful wheat millers’ lobby.
+Brazil cleared imports of flour from Argentina made with genetically modified https://www.reuters.com/article/brazil-wheat-gmo-idCNL1N2S21AR wheat, although shipments of the new variety are unlikely anytime soon given uncertainty about broader global acceptance and opposition from a powerful wheat millers’ lobby.

 “It could mean a surge in demand for U.S. wheat if they reject buying it, if they fear consumer backlash,” said Arlan Suderman, chief commodities economist at StoneX.
 “Ultimately it comes down to the consumer.
 What is the consumer willing to accept?”

-Brazilian government supply agency Conab raised its forecast of the country’s 2021/22 soybean harvest to 142.009 million tonnes, from 140.752 million previously.
-And trade group Abiove projected Brazil’s soybean crop at a record 144.1 million tonnes and said output could be higher, depending on weather.
-(Additional reporting by Nigel Hunt in London and Naveen Thukral in Singapore Editing by Ramakrishnan M., Mark Potter and Barbara Lewis)
+Brazilian government supply agency Conab raised its forecast of the country’s 2021/22 soybean harvest to 142.0 million tonnes, from 140.8 million previously.
+Trade group Abiove projected Brazil’s soybean crop at a record 144.1 million tonnes and said output could be higher, depending on weather.
+(Reporting by Julie Ingwersen; Additional reporting by Nigel Hunt in London and Naveen Thukral in Singapore; Editing by Barbara Lewis and Peter Cooney)